 Conductor, Concert & Winds and Saxophone Ensembles

-As a performer, Mr. Ancheta has held positions with local ensembles, including San Jose Wind Symphony, Monterey Bay Wind Symphony and Master Sinfonia Chamber Orchestra.
+As a clarinetist, Charles is a founding member of the San Francisco Wind Ensemble.
+He has held positions with local ensembles, including the San Jose Wind Symphony, Monterey Bay Wind Symphony, Chabot Wind Symphony and Master Sinfonia Chamber Orchestra.
 His clarinet teachers include Dr. Janet Averett, Mark Brandenburg and Jorge Montilla.
-His conducting teachers include Dr. Edward C. Harris and Dr. William Reber.
+Hisconducting teachers include Maestro Yair Samet, Dr. William Reber and Dr. Edward C. Harris.